Bnei-Baruch/archive-suitcase-docker/README.md

 **nginx** Each nginx config files under `/etc/nginx/conf.d` must change its `server_name` directive to the new domain.

-**TODO:** more details regarding the other two should follow
+**TODO:** more details regarding the other two should follow **TODO:** UI apps (react) public site + admin UI should have dynamic config.
+If not, under DR circumstances we'll need a rebuild in CI with new domains.